blockchainsllc/in3-docs/docs/milestones.md

  - **TypeScript / JavaScript**: optimized for dApps, web apps, or mobile apps.
  - **C**: optimized for microcontrollers and all other use cases.

+In the future we will focus on one codebase, which is C. This will be ported to many platforms (like WASM).

 ## V1.2 Stable: Q3 2019